Traditional Skin Care Secrets : Natural Ingredients for Glowing, Hydrated Skin

 • 1 tablespoon milk

-• Mix and apply for 15 minutes, then rinse.
+• Mix and apply for 15 minutes, rinse with warm water.

 2. Mediterranean Olive Scrub